If you’re wondering whether bamboo fabric is truly eco-friendly, then this is for you.

 This process is referred to as open-cycle production which many environmental advocates criticize.

-Many companies and huge names in the textile and clothing industry are blamed for pollution worldwide due to the process.
+In fact, many huge names in the textile and clothing industry are blamed for pollution worldwide due to this process.

 The short answer is, no, it isn’t.

 When bamboo undergoes the Viscose Process, it loses all its natural attributes such as anti-bacterial properties and becomes a semi-synthetic fiber.

 This is why Bamboo Rayon, unlike Bamboo Linen, is soft.

 According to the FTC (Federal Trade Commission), if it feels super soft, then it’s not natural bamboo and cannot even be legally called “bamboo” at all.

 But you might be wondering, what has the FTC had to do with this?

 To appeal to the eco-conscious masses, many businesses are mislabeling their products as “natural bamboo.”

 When, in fact, it is made of Bamboo Rayon (Bamboo Viscose) and it should be labeled as such.

 Some companies such as Nordstrom, Bed Bath & Beyond, Backcountry, and J.C.
 Penney were fined by FTC for misconduct and violating the Textile Products Identification Act.